Slavic 351/551:

 Bernard Comrie Slavonic Languages

-Townsend and Janda: Ch.
+Townsend and Janda Ch.
 X “Surveys of Five Modern Slavic Languages”

 Denise Schmandt-Besserat The Earliest Precursor of Writing

-Week 9: Slavic literacy and writing systems
+Week 9: Slavic literacy and alphabets

 Paul CubberleyThe Slavic Alphabets”

-Week 10: Reasons for language change
+Week 10: Reasons for language change, summary of course themes

 Video: Do you speak American?